drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-04/exercise.md

 >
 -->

-The shorthand "cw721" is commonly used to refer to "CosmWasm NFTs"; but, technically speaking, `cw721` refers to the NFT standard (not the NFTs themselves).
+Technically speaking, `cw721` refers to the NFT standard (not the NFTs themselves).
 This standard is also a public Rust library that can be imported into a CosmWasm project.

 Let's think about what the use cases are for importing the `cw721` package into your project.

 ### When to import cw721 into your project

-Below are common use cases for importing `cw721` into your project.

 - Querying an NFT collection from inside a non-NFT contract and enforcing the correct response type
 - Making a new type of NFT with custom logic (e.g. "soulbound" NFTs)